juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

-# Rna-Seq to BUSCO - Workflow
+# RNA-Seq to BUSCO - Workflow

 Workflow to quality-check RNA-Seq data prior to and post trimming with Trimmomatic.
 Reads are assembled with two *de novo* transcriptome assemblers, Trinity and Shannon, but more will be added soon.
 BUSCO is used to annotate and benchmark the assemblies.

+To be implemented: Inclusion of tool to select the best annotated assembly based on the results from BUSCO, [Ortho-Overlap](https://gitlab.leibniz-lib.de/jwiggeshoff/ortho-overlap).

 ## System requirements
 ### Local machine